 Woodrow Wilson Center Programs and Initiatives

 Asia Program: The Asia Program provides a forum for enhancing deeper understanding of, and policy debate about, Asia.
 Regional and topical focuses include human development, resource constraints, and environmental security in Pakistan and India; the U.S.-Japan partnership; social, political, and economic affairs in Taiwan; and U.S. policies in Asia, including the 'pivot' or rebalance to the Asia-Pacific.

 Canada Institute: The Canada Institute works to advance and improve the U.S.-Canada policy environment and provide a forum for Canadian issues in Washington.
 Major issue areas include border security, energy and environment, and shared prosperity and security within the North American region.

 Global Europe: The Global Europe Program focuses on Europe’s role in major global issues, including its relationships with Russia and Asia.

-Kissinger Institute: The Kissinger Institute offers programs aimed at both American and Chinese audiences that seek to improve understanding of critical issues in the bilateral relationship to provide a more stable base for wise and sustainable policies.
+Kissinger Institute: The Kissinger Institute offers programs for American and Chinese audiences that improve understanding of critical issues in the bilateral relationship to promote mutual security and prosperity.

 Latin American Program: The Latin American Program provides a nonpartisan forum for experts from throughout the region and the world to discuss the most critical issues facing the Hemisphere.
-Four areas of focus are the quality of democratic governance, conflict resolution, citizen security and organized crime, social inclusion, and Latin America's global insertion.
+Areas of focus are the quality of democratic governance, conflict resolution, citizen security and organized crime, social inclusion, and Latin America's global insertion.
 The Latin American Program, Mexico Institute, Brazil Institute, and Canada Institute work together as part of the Americas@TheWilsonCenter initiative.

 - Mexico Institute: The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United Sates by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 Priority areas for the Mexico Institute include security and the rule of law, economic competitiveness and innovation, energy policy, borders, migration and education.